akreitals/seek-code-challenge/README.md

 npm run build
 npm run start:prod
 ```
-Builds the app in production mode, including babelifying the server and providing minified and cache-busted javascript assets.
+Runs linting (eslint, flow, styled) and tests and then builds the app in production mode, including babelifying the server and providing minified and cache-busted javascript assets.

 # Testing
 ```